Researchers at the University of Cardiff found that people who perform poorly on empathy tasks have low levels of Oxytocin.

 All participants were given an empathy test by researchers to analyze the recognition of emotional expression.
 Additionally, each group’s oxytocin levels were measured to be compared with the healthy sample.

-What researchers was that the 35 CDI and HP participants had reduced levels of oxytocin when compared to the healthy sample.
+What researchers noticed was that the 35 CDI and HP participants had reduced levels of oxytocin when compared to the healthy sample.

 Katie Daughters, the lead researcher, stated how medical conditions are important in measuring oxytocin levels: “This is the first study which looks at low oxytocin as a result of medical, as opposed to psychological, disorders.”